Yoctol/bottender/docs/advanced-guides-nlu.md

 ### Step 2: Create a DialogFlow Agent

 Next, you can build a DialogFlow agent following the DialogFlow doc, [Quickstart: Build an Agent](https://cloud.google.com/dialogflow/docs/quick/build-agent).
-In this example, we make an agent and create an intent with the display name `greeting.` You can set your training phrases on the DialogFlow console for this intent.
+In this example, you make an agent and create an intent with the display name `greeting.` You can set your training phrases on the DialogFlow console for this intent.

 After you finish the settings of the agent, you can call DialogFlow's API to analyze the intent of the message the bot receives.